-Furthermore, there are 166 lawsuits filed by a number of shareholders against the Group before the Committee for the Resolutions of Security Disputes and are currently being adjudicated by the said committee.
-The Group received final verdict on (41) and preliminary judgments on (90) of these cases in favour of the Group.
+Furthermore, subsequent to 31 December 2014, there are 166 lawsuits filed by a number of shareholders against the Group before the Committee for the Resolutions of Security Disputes and are currently being adjudicated by the said committee.
+The Group received final verdict on 41 and preliminary judgments on (90) of these cases in favour of the Group.
 Management and Directors believe that the likelihood of additional material liabilities arising from these lawsuits is not probable.

-26. SEGMENT INFORMATION
+11. SEGMENT INFORMATION